The Konrad Artificial Consciousness Project: Historical Milestones

 (11) To demonstrate how component elements of a visual scene can be permuted and re-permuted for propositional cognition until a satisfactory holistic understanding of that scene emerges.

-Taking Meinong's (e.g., 1902) Theory of the Objektiv as its vehicle, Konrad 2.2 was demonstrated in conference at Edinburgh University in April 2009 [play Conference PowerPoint].
+Taking Meinong's (e.g., 1902) Theory of the Objektiv as its vehicle, Konrad 2.2 was demonstrated in conference at Edinburgh University in April 2009 [link to Conference PowerPoint on homepage].

 Konrad 2.3 and 2.4

 Versions 2.3 and 2.4 then started the process of cross-indexing the anatomical and functional aspects of cognition, that is to say, of relating mental activity to brain activity.
 This called for considerable extra detail to be included in the output print.
-Again taking Meinong's Theory of the Objektiv as its vehicle, Konrad 2.4 demonstrated this more detailed processing log in conference at Oxford University in September 2009 [play Conference PowerPoint].
+Again taking Meinong's Theory of the Objektiv as its vehicle, Konrad 2.4 demonstrated this more detailed processing log in conference at Oxford University in September 2009.

 Konrad 2.5 and 2.6